-Risk Management Services (RMS) will:
+Safety & Risk Services (SRS) will:

-- Distribute the current Exposure Control Plan where required. - Periodically audit departmental compliance. - Review all exposure incidents using the RMS Accident/Incident Online Reporting tool. - Administer Respiratory Fit Tests. - Maintain records of Respiratory Fit Tests and provide a copy to the employee. - Refer employees to OPH for medical clearance to safely wear respiratory protection when needed. - Assist employees and supervisors in identifying individuals at risk and requiring respirator protection.
+- Distribute the current Exposure Control Plan where required. - Periodically audit departmental compliance. - Review all exposure incidents reported in CAIRS. - Administer Respiratory Fit Tests. - Maintain records of Respiratory Fit Tests and provide a copy to the employee. - Refer employees to OPH for medical clearance to safely wear respiratory protection when needed. - Assist employees and supervisors in identifying individuals at risk and requiring respirator protection.